playmedia/clappr-ga-events-plugin/README.md

 ## eventMapping

 `eventMapping` __optional__ property is a plain Object used to set the [eventAction](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#eventAction) value for each container event.
 Default values are event name list listed above.
+The value can also be a function _(argument value depends on event)_.

 ```javascript
   /* [...] */